William Augustus Hinton: Personal life

 William Hinton was the son of two former slaves freed after the Civil War.
 His father Augustus became a farmer and railroad porter, while his mother, Maria, also became a farmer.
 He would later will his $75,000 in savings to be put into a special scholarship fund for Harvard graduate students as a memorial to his parents and the ideals of conduct they passed on to him.
 He named the scholarship fund after President Dwight D. Eisenhower to recognize the leader who he believed had made great strides in providing equal opportunity employment during his administration.
 In his book Mandate for Change, Eisenhower reflected on this scholarship, writing "I could not recall having been given a personal distinction that had touched me more deeply."

 Hinton met his future wife, Ada Hawes, a teacher in Langston, OK, where he was teaching at Oklahoma Colored Agricultural and Normal University (now Langston University).
 They were married in 1909.
-The couple had two daughters, Anne Hinton Jones and Dr. Jane Hinton, a Doctor of Veterinary Medicine.
+The couple had two daughters, Anne Hinton Jones and Dr. Jane Hinton, one of the first two African-American women to gain the degree of Doctor of Veterinary Medicine.
 In 1940, Hinton lost a leg after a car accident.
-He died in 1958 from complications related to diabetes.
+He died in 1959 from complications related to diabetes.